-Hate crimes in Kosovo often target:
+Hate crimes in Albania often target:

-- → Returnees and members of non-majority communities, who are often isolated and vulnerable.
-Hate crimes against members of these communities send strong messages of intolerance and create high levels of fear. - → Religious and sacred objects, such as churches, mosques and graveyards, as well as private property belonging to returnees or members of non-majority communities. - → Traffic and road signs in non-majority languages that are often subject to graffiti and vandalism.
-The targeting of such public objects widely broadcasts messages of intolerance across the community. - → Members of sexual minorities.
+- → Members of minority or ethnic communities, including the private property of its members. - → Traffic and road signs in minority languages are often subject to graffiti and vandalism.
+The targeting of such public objects widely broadcasts messages of intolerance across the community. - → Religious and sacred objects, such as churches, mosques and graveyards, as well as private property belonging to members of religious communities. - \rightarrow Roma. - → Members of sexual minorities.
 Members of this group are extremely vulnerable to hate crimes.
-Attacks frequently occur outside gay bars or nightclubs.